christytan/OCI-Architecture-Design/network/hubandspoke.md

 * Segment environment to meet compliance needs

 ## Terraform Implementation
+* VCNs
+    - in this design, I would use

 ## Contributing
 <!-- If your project has specific contribution requirements, update the